derekkraan/horde/README.md

 # Horde [![Hex pm](http://img.shields.io/hexpm/v/horde.svg?style=flat)](https://hex.pm/packages/horde) [![CircleCI badge](https://circleci.com/gh/derekkraan/horde.png?circle-token=:circle-token)](https://circleci.com/gh/derekkraan/horde)

+Distribute your application over multiple servers with Horde.

 Horde is comprised of `Horde.Supervisor`, a distributed supervisor, and `Horde.Registry`, a distributed registry.
 Horde is built on top of [DeltaCrdt](https://github.com/derekkraan/delta_crdt_ex).

 Read the [full documentation](https://hexdocs.pm/horde) on hexdocs.pm.

-There is also an [introductory blog post](https://medium.com/@derek.kraan2/introducing-horde-a-distributed-supervisor-in-elixir-4be3259cc142) and a [getting started guide](https://medium.com/@derek.kraan2/getting-started-with-hordes-distributed-supervisor-registry-f3017208e1ce).
+There is an [introductory blog post](https://medium.com/@derek.kraan2/introducing-horde-a-distributed-supervisor-in-elixir-4be3259cc142) and a [getting started guide](https://medium.com/@derek.kraan2/getting-started-with-hordes-distributed-supervisor-registry-f3017208e1ce).
 You can also find me in the Elixir slack channel #horde.

 Daniel Azuma gave [a great talk](https://www.youtube.com/watch?v=nLApFANtkHs) at ElixirConf US 2018 where he demonstrated Horde's Supervisor and Registry.

 Since Horde is built on CRDTs, it is eventually (as opposed to immediately) consistent, although it does sync its state with its neighbours rather aggressively.
 Cluster membership in Horde is fully dynamic; nodes can be added and removed at any time and Horde will continue to operate as expected. `Horde.Supervisor` also uses a hash ring to limit any possible race conditions to times when cluster membership is changing.

 `Horde.Registry` is API-compatible with Elixir's own Registry, although it does not yet support the `keys: :duplicate` option.
-For many use cases, it will be a drop-in replacement. `Horde.Supevisor` follows the API and behaviour of `DynamicSupervisor` as closely as possible.
+For many use cases, it will be a drop-in replacement. `Horde.Supervisor` follows the API and behaviour of `DynamicSupervisor` as closely as possible.
 There will always be some difference between Horde and its standard library equivalents, if not in their APIs, then in their functionality.
 This is a necessary consequence of Horde's distributed nature.

 ## 1.0 release